GFCI outlet replacement schedule

 How do I test a GFCI outlet?

 To test a GFCI outlet, simply press the 'test' button.
-The 'reset' button should pop out, indicating the outlet is working properly.
+This should cause the outlet to trip and the 'reset' button to pop out, indicating it is working properly.

 Connect with certified professionals in your area